hashicorp/vscode-terraform/README.md

 For Terraform constructs like resource and data, labels, blocks and attributes are auto completed both at the root of the document and inside other blocks.
 This also works for Terraform modules that are installed in the workspace, attributes and other constructs are autocompleted.

-> **Note:** If there are compile time errors present in the open document, intellisense will not provide completions.
+> **Note:** If there are syntax errors present in the document upon opening, intellisense may not provide all completions.
 Please fix the errors and reload the document and intellisense will return.
 See [hcl-lang#57](https://github.com/hashicorp/hcl-lang/issues/57) for more information.

 Invoking intellisense is performed through the [keyboard combination](https://code.visualstudio.com/docs/getstarted/keybindings) for your platform and the results depend on where the cursor is placed.